 Requesting a Personnel Change

-The very first step that you’ll take when requesting a change to your employee's position, such as a reclassification, is to complete a Personnel Change Request (PCR) form.
-You'll need to obtain all of the required digital signatures located at the bottom of the PCR form, which includes your Financial Control Point's signature.
+The very first step that you’ll take when requesting a change to your employee's position, such as a reclassification, is to complete a Data Change Form .
+You'll need to obtain all of the required digital signatures located at the bottom of the DC form, which includes your Financial Control Point's signature and RPM.
+Data Change FAQ's

 When you're ready to submit your personnel change request, you will need to open a ticket through our online HR Help Desk.
-Please briefly explain your request in the message portion of the ticket and attach your completed PCR form as a document to the ticket.
-If you are requesting a reclassification, then you will also need to include the Class Log Number for the Position Description that you entered into CATS and attach your updated Org Chart to the ticket.
+Please briefly explain your request in the message portion of the ticket and attach your completed DC form as a document to the ticket.
+If you are requesting a reclassification, then you will also need to include the updated Position Description and attach your updated Org Chart to the ticket.

 Once our office receives your request, we will assign it to one of our HR Analysts who will contact you and assist you with the process.